Yelp/mrjob/docs/guides/configs-all-runners.rst

         --files file_1.txt,file_2.sqlite

-    .. versionchanged:: 0.5.7
+    .. versionchanged:: 0.6.8

-       This works with Spark as well.
+       In Spark, can use ``#nameinworkingdir`` even when not on YARN.

     .. versionchanged:: 0.6.7

        Deprecated :option:`--file` in favor of :option:`--files`

-    .. versionchanged:: 0.6.8

-       In Spark, can use ``#nameinworkingdir`` even when not on YARN.

 Temp files and cleanup